Ideas

 Smaller one, but I get asked about it more than you’d think.

-Right now the font on your wedding page is fixed.
+Right now the font on your wedding album is fixed.
 I’m going to add a font picker in the dashboard — a handful of options that all look good at weddings, takes thirty seconds to change.
-It’s a small thing but it makes the page feel much more like yours and less like a template.
+It’s a small thing but it makes the album feel much more like yours and less like a template.

 QR code colors